luyudu/Luyu_Du_Final_Project/README.md

 - Get the data files (csv.) in the git repository or via the links in the *Data Summary* section
 - Set up a local virtual environment
     - This code runs on the *JupyterNotebook*
-- Run the codes in the git repository
+- Run the code file in the git repository